munawar123421/Cloud-Computing-Microsoft-Azure-Services/README.md

 ### 🧠 Lecture Topic
 **Learn how to manage access and permissions in Azure using the free Azure for Students subscription.
 This task focuses on creating users, assigning roles, and verifying permissions within a resource group, providing practical experience with Azure's Role-Based Access Control (RBAC) and Identity and Access Management (IAM).**

+## 📘 Lecture 13 – Azure Database Services Hands-On Lab (Compatible with Azure for Students Subscription)

+### 🧠 Lecture Topic

+**Learn how to deploy and manage Azure database services using the free Azure for Students subscription.
+This task focuses on creating and interacting with Azure SQL Database and Cosmos DB (SQL API), providing practical experience with deployment, data interaction, and configuration of Azure-managed database services.**